 - The take-back amount will appear as a negative payment on the remittance advice that is offset with dollars being paid on another claim for a member with the same plan (HMO, POS, PPO, etc.).
 If no further claims are paid from the same plan, Priority Health may attempt to collect the funds from payments on another Priority Health plan.

-- Each self-funded (SF) group is its own line of business, so Priority Health will first attempt to take back dollars from a paid service to the same provider for another member in the same group or from payment on another Priority Health plan.
+- Each self-funded (SF) group is its own line of business, so Priority Health may attempt to take back dollars being paid on another claim for another member in the same group or from payment on another Priority Health plan.